How to prepare, assess safety and minimize risk as crew before sailing an ocean?

 This content has originally been published in YachtingWorld.

-Download a copy or print version of Ocean Nomad here The Complete Atlantic Crew Guide: Catch a Sailboat Ride & Contribute to a Healthier Ocean.
+Download a copy or colour print version of Ocean Nomad here The Complete Atlantic Crew Guide: Catch a Sailboat Ride & Contribute to a Healthier Ocean.

 All proceeds of Ocean Nomad go into ocean conservation projects.